 Owning a successful retail business with increasing revenue over time is a goal of many retailers.
 However, the intensify of rivalry among competitors in the industry requires retailers to rack their brains in order to be successful.
 In order for your retail business to be at the forefront, you need to know the right strategies to handle it.
-You’ll be able to determine better strategies to manage your retail business once you’ve learned about the most common mistakes that retailers make, so you can avoid them in the future.
+You’ll be able to determine better strategies to manage your retail business once you’ve learned about the common mistakes that you need to avoid.
 Here are seven common mistakes that can ruin your retail business.

 1. Not Knowing Customers Well